vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Store B must be able to request a `refund` from the sentral system based on the original `orderID` and location for the order origin (Store A).
 **Technical:** Use Store A credentials to authenticate, add original `orderID` to the [refund](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/refundPaymentUsingPOST) request.

+**C:** Use same sale unit for all locations
+It is possible to use one sale unit (one MSN) for all stores, and use a prefix in the `orderID` to identify which orders belong to which sale units.
+This will result in having one settlement for all.
+You decide what the `orderID` contains, and it may be up to 50 characters.
+See: [orderID recommendation](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#orderid-recommendations).
+You will use the same API keys for all stores.

 ### Distance selling from a POS solution